Systemcluster/kitoken/README.md

 <details>
 <summary>Notes</summary>

 - When using a `BPE` definition with an incomplete vocabulary and without an `unk` token, Tokenizers skips over non-encodable pieces and attempts to merge the surrounding ones.
 Kitoken always considers non-encodable pieces as un-mergeable and encodes the surrounding pieces individually.
-This can result in different encodings depending on vocabulary coverage and inputs in this scenario.
+This can affect models that exploit the behavior of Tokenizers with a deliberately restricted vocabulary.
 - Tokenizers normalizes inputs character-by-character, while Kitoken normalizes inputs as one.
 This can result in differences during case-folding in some cases.
 For example, greek letter `Σ` has two lowercase forms, `σ` for within-word and `ς` for end-of-word use.
 Tokenizers will always lowercase `Σ` to `σ`, while Kitoken will lowercase it to either depending on the context.

 </details>